tperry2x-uk/OpenXTalk-Community-DPE/docs/guides/LiveCode Builder Language Reference.md

 > they define things which only make sense to access from outside.
 >
 > **Note**: When writing a library module, all public handlers are added
-> to bottom of the message path in LiveCode Script.
+> to bottom of the message path in Script.

 ### Constants